 Mapping the Red Zone

-Hester held the map in the book to the maps he had from the recent trading.
-The location in the book was in a red zone which was known for juvenile dragons.
+Hester held the map in the book to the map he had from the recent trading.
+The location in the book was in a red zone, which was known for young dragons.
 There weren’t many such sites.
 Older dragons saw the younger ones as competition.
-The old ones were known to go into a red zone and kill every juvenile dragon it found.
+The old ones were known to go into a red zone and kill every young dragon found.
 Lars asked, “so do we go or not?”
 Hester said, “I have lived my life knowing don’t take chances.
 People that do don’t live long.
-So, yes we are going.”
+So, yes, we are going.”
 Lars asked, “do we tell the others?”
 Hester said, “we need to tell everyone everything.
 It’s the only way we can all be safe.
 If I find out you are keeping secrets, then you will find yourself out.”
 Lars looked at Val then back to Hester.
-Hester said, “yeah I know and if you think that was a secret then I think we have nothing to worry about.”
+Hester said, “yeah, I know, and if you think that was a secret, then I think we have nothing to worry about.”

 Jennifer sat on her porch and watched the trail.
 She knew they would be back.
 One of the younger men in her village saw the two strangers in the red zone.
-They would come back with something valuable and they would bargain for the books.
+They would come back with something valuable, and they would bargain for the books.
 For a long time, she was considered a burden on the village.
-She had outlived her usefulness and was just a suck on their resources.
-Now she would have proof that she was not past knowing and just maybe she would get what she wanted.
+She had outlived her usefulness and was just a drain on their resources.
+Now she would have proof that she was not past knowing, and maybe Jennifer would get what she wanted.
 Hester came to the main entrance to the village with a woman.
-She said her name was Lee and she wanted to see if they could trade for some material.
+She said her name was Lee, and she wanted to see if they could trade for some material.
 Hester went to Jennifer.
 The people watched as he handed her a case.
-He said, “this was your families and it didn’t seem right to take it.”
+He said, “this was your family, and it didn’t seem right to take it.”
 She opened it in a way so only she could see what was inside.
 She closed the case and gave it back to him.
 She said, “let’s just consider this as a down payment on what I want.”